Heteroscedastic Nested Error Regression Models with Variance Functions

-We now investigate empirical performances of the suggested model, the empirical Bayes estimator and the second-order unbiased estimator of MSE through analysis of real data.
-The data used here originates from the posted land price data along the Keikyu train line in 2001.
+We now apply the HNERVF model together with HNERRD, NER, JN and GM models considered in the simulation study in Section \ref{sec:comp} to the data which originates from the posted land price (PLP) data along the Keikyu train line in 2001.
 This train line connects the suburbs in the Kanagawa prefecture to the Tokyo metropolitan area.
-Those who live in the suburbs in the Kanagawa prefecture take this line to work or study in Tokyo everyday.
-Thus, it is expected that the land price depends on the distance from Tokyo.
-The posted land price data are available for 52 stations on the Keikyu train line, and we consider each station as a small area, namely, $m=52$.
+Those who live in the suburbs in the Kanagawa prefecture take this line to work or study in Tokyo everyday, so that it is expected that the land price depends on the distance from Tokyo.
+The PLP data are available for 52 stations on the Keikyu train line, and we consider each station as a small area, namely, $m=52$.
 For the $i$-th station, data of $n_i$ land spots are available, where $n_i$ varies around 4 and some areas have only one observation.

-For $j=1, \ldots, n_i$, $y_{ij}$ denotes the value of the posted land price (Yen/10,000) for the unit meter squares of the $j$-th spot, $T_{i}$ is the time to take from the nearby station $i$ to the Tokyo station around 8:30 in the morning, $D_{ij}$ is the value of geographical distance from the spot $j$ to the station $i$ and $FAR_{ij}$ denotes the floor-area ratio, or ratio of building volume to lot area of the spot $j$.
-This data set is treated in Kubokawa, et al. (2014), where they pointed out that the heteroscedasticity seem to be appropriate from boxplots of some areas and Bartlet test for testing homoscedastic variance.
-Figure \ref{PLP} is the plot of the pairs $(D_{ij},e_{ij})$, where $e_{ij}$ is OLS residuals given by $e_{ij}=y_{ij}-(\beh_{0,OLS} + FAR_{ij}\beh_{1,OLS} + T_{i}\beh_{2,OLS} + D_{ij}\beh_{3,OLS})$.
-It indicates that the residuals are more variable for small $D_{ij}$ than for large $D_{ij}$, namely the variances seem functions of $D_{ij}$.
-Thus we apply the following HNER model with a variance function given by
+For $j=1, \ldots, n_i$, $y_{ij}$ denotes the scaled value of the PLP (Yen/10,000) for the unit meter squares of the $j$-th spot, $T_{i}$ is the time to take from the nearby station $i$ to the Tokyo station around 8:30 in the morning, $D_{ij}$ is the value of geographical distance from the spot $j$ to the station $i$ and $FAR_{ij}$ denotes the floor-area ratio, or ratio of building volume to lot area of the spot $j$.
+The three covariates $FAR_{ij}$, $T_i$ and $D_{ij}$ are also scaled by 100,10 and 1000, respectively.
+This data set is treated in Kubokawa, et al. (2016), where they pointed out that the heteroscedasticity seem to be appropriate from boxplots of some areas and Bartlett test for testing homoscedastic variance.
+They used the PLP data with log-transformed observations, namely $\log y_{ij}$, but we use $y_{ij}$ in this study since the results are easier to interpret than the results from $\log y_{ij}$.
+In the left panel of Figure \ref{fig:PLP}, we show the plot of the pairs $(D_{ij},e_{ij})$, where $e_{ij}$ is OLS residuals defined as